-In an interview with author Ronald E. Springer, we asked questions that most of us have asked all of our lives, and received some interesting answers.
+In an interview with author/philosopher Ronald E. Springer, we asked questions that most of us have asked all of our lives, and received some interesting answers.

 First I’d like to say congratulations on a phenomenal achievement.
 The last place I expected to find innovation is in the study of thought itself.
 Thank you.

 What is Moral Armor?
 Moral Armor is a non-sectarian moral philosophy based solely on the nature of Man.
 It describes the true key to morality, which is the rational process of cognition.

 Moral Armor is a non-sectarian philosophy, but you have to take some side.
 That’s true, and I side with life.
 History offers us two main views of moral action: to serve or defy God, or the objective standard of life and death.
 The first means anything goes, while the second is fully accountable to reason and is the standard to which we owe our freedom, our happiness and our very lives.

 Are you saying that those who put reason before blind faith have a moral and spiritual advantage?
 Of course.
 Those willing to think have a massive advantage over those unwilling in all things, foremost in morality.
 There is nothing spiritual about dropping your mind.